save on energy costs

 downarrow 4

 Minnesota dropped a few spots this year, but the state is still a fine place to put panels on your roof.
-There’s been some drama in the state’s nascent community solar program, but otherwise, we’ve seen a relatively stable year in MN policy and incentives, including the fine Xcel Solar*Rewards program.
+There’s been some drama in the state’s nascent community solar program, but otherwise, we’ve seen a relatively stable year in MN policy and incentives, including the fine Xcel Energy Solar*Rewards program.

 go back and choose a new state